OSU-BMBL/ssread/static/docs/faq.md

 To determine whether cells from disease datasets are control-like.
 Harmony R package (v1.0) was used to integrate the disease dataset with its corresponding control atlas.
 After the integration, cells were clustered using Seurat with a resolution of 4.
 A hypergeometric test was performed for each cluster using the number of cells from disease cells and the number of cells from the control atlas.
 Clusters were considered to be control-like if the hypergeometric test result was significant (p-value < 0.0001, Benjamini-Hochberg adjusted), and the cells from disease dataset in control-like clusters were removed from the downstream analyses.

-For the remaining cells, Seurat’s _FindTransferAnchors_ function was used to find transfer anchors using PCA to project the control-atlas onto the disease dataset.
+For the remaining cells, Seurat’s _FindTransferAnchors_ function was used to find transfer anchors using PCA to project the disease dataset onto the control-atla.
 Cell types were transfered using the _TransferData_ function using PCA for the weighting anchors.

 ## 3. Identification of differentially expressed genes